 These pesky molluscs enjoying eating the leaves of many garden plants and if left unchecked, will quickly strip a plant of all of its foliage.

-Although you are unlikely to ever have a completely slug free garden, it is possible to reduce the damage they cause by using a variety of techniques to control them or to protect your plants.
+Although you are unlikely to ever have a completely slug free garden, it is possible to reduce the damage they cause by using a variety of techniques to control them or to protect your plants by repelling slugs and snails.

 Many organic gardens use traps laced with beer to snare slugs.
 There are many products available, but generally they consist of a container with a lid that perches above, with a gap for the slugs to slide in.
 The well is baited with beer, which is irresistible to the pests that fall to a watery doom.